mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 });
 ```

-However, if you want to keep `variant="standard"` to you components, run this codemod or configure theme default props.
+However, if you want to keep `variant="standard"` to your components, run this codemod or configure theme default props.

 ```sh
 npx @mui/codemod v5.0.0/variant-prop <path>
 ```

-For more details, checkout [variant-prop codemod](https://github.com/mui-org/material-ui/blob/master/packages/mui-codemod/README.md#variant-prop).
+For more details, check out the [variant-prop codemod](https://github.com/mui-org/material-ui/blob/master/packages/mui-codemod/README.md#variant-prop).

 ### link-underline-hover

 Transform `<Link/>` component by apply `underline="hover"` if no `underline` prop defined (because default `underline` has changed from `"hover"` in **v4** to `"always"` in **v5**).

-> ❗️ You should **NOT** use this codemod if you already define default `underline: "always"` in the theme.
+> ❗️ You should **NOT** use this codemod if you have already defined default `underline: "always"` in the theme.

 ```js
 // if you have theme setup like this, ❌ don't run this codemod.